le717/linescan.py/README.md

 Similar to the built-in [`linecache`](http://docs.python.org/3/library/linecache.html) module but designed exclusively for external text files, `linescan.py` is a no-fail module designed to aid beginner programmers who need to read data from text files but have trouble setting up [`open()`](http://docs.python.org/3/library/functions.html#open) or translating real numbers to counting numbers.

+### Feature highlight ###

 * Uses counting numbers to denote line numbers, removing the need to start counting from zero
 * Supports scanning of partial and entire files
-* Stores up to ten previous scans for later retrieval, although the number of stored scans can be changed and deliberately cleared
+* Stores up to ten previous scans for later retrieval, although the number of stored scans can be change
-* Allows specification of file encoding using `encoding` parameter
-* Returns `False` upon encountering any errors, `Exceptions` can be raised by runnings `linescan.showerrors(True)`
 * Supports Python 2.7 and 3.3

 ## Basic Usage ##